gnes-ai/gnes/README.md

 ### Building a semantic poem search engine in 3 minutes

 In this example, we will build a semantic poem search engine using GNES.
-Unlike our flower search example, here we run each service as an isolated Docker container and then orchestrate them via Docker Swarm.
+Unlike the previous flower search example, here we run each service as an isolated Docker container and then orchestrate them via Docker Swarm.
 It represents a common scenario in the cloud settings.
+You will learn how to use powerful and customized GNES images from [GNES hub](https://github.com/gnes-ai/hub).

-Please checkout [this repository for details](https://github.com/gnes-ai/demo-poems-ir) and follow the instructions to reproduce.
+🔰 Please checkout [this repository for details](https://github.com/gnes-ai/demo-poems-ir) and follow the instructions to reproduce.

 <p align="center">
 <a href="https://github.com/gnes-ai/demo-poems-ir">